The quantum tropical vertex: Scattering and tropical curves

 In this Section, we review the definition of the refined tropical curve counts used in \cite{MR3383167}.
 The relevant tropical curves are identical to those considered in \cite{MR2667135}.
 The only difference is that they are counted with the Block-Göttsche refined multiplicity \cite{MR3453390}, $q$-deformation of the usual Mikhalkin multiplicity \cite{MR2137980}.

 We first recall the definition of a parametrized tropical curve to $\R^2$ by simply repeating the presentation we gave in \cite{bousseau2017tropical}.

-For us, a graph $\Gamma$ has a finite set $V(\Gamma)$ of vertices, a finite set $E_f(\Gamma)$ of bounded edges connecting pairs of vertices and a finite set $E_\infty (\Gamma)$ of legs attached to vertices that we see as unbounded edges.
+For us, a graph $\Gamma$ has a finite set $V(\Gamma)$ of vertices, a finite set $E_f(\Gamma)$ of bounded edges connecting pairs of vertices and a finite set $E_\infty (\Gamma)$ of legs attached to vertices that we view as unbounded edges.
 By edge, we refer to a bounded or unbounded edge.
 We will always consider connected graphs.